kiegroup/kie-wb-distributions/kie-eap-integration/kie-eap-integration-distributions/kie-eap-integration-bpms/README.md

 * The BPMS statis modules layer (BPMS layer).

-* The BPMS web application artifact that runs over BPMS layer (kie-wb-webapp).
+* The BPMS web application artifact that runs with BPMS layer (kie-wb-webapp).

-* The jBPM Dashboard web application artifact that runs over BPMS layer (jbpm-dashboard).
+* The jBPM Dashboard web application artifact that runs with BPMS layer (jbpm-dashboard).

 Table of contents
 ------------------